consilience/xero-api-client/README.md

 ## TODO

 * Tests (as usual).
-* Agent property parameter (Xero like to see this set).
-* "Fresh" functionality to allow updated tokens to be reloaded from persistence on all long-running processes accessing Xero.
-* Locking mechanism to prevent multiple processes trying to update the OAuth token at the same time (the first should lock, refresh the token, then persist it, while the remaining processes will be signalled to fetch the fresh details).
-  This package would not do the locking, but the frmework would supply a callback to handle it.
-We just don't want to lose auhtorisation tokens on a busy service.
-* Allow injection of the URL factory.
-* Support Private and Public applications.
 * Support multiple discovery packages.
-* Make all discovery packages optional.
-Discovery-ception is a risk, having to dicover the discovery package installed.
 * Is there a better way of handling key files, perhaps as streams?
 * Some better exception handling, so we can catch a failed token, redacted authorisation, general network error etc and handle appropriately.
-* Configuratino should probably be an class rather than an array.
+* Configuration should probably be an class rather than an array.
 It would be self documenting, validating, serialisable etc.